YantraLee/SwiftTraningProject/README.md

 # SwiftTraningProject
 The App with Youtube and Marvel API

-Entering into Project and call "Pod install" first.
+Entering into Project and command "Pod install" first.

 Assign for your own google Developer configuration file.